connoradarcy/exam-statistics/README.md

   6. The class statistics will be printed.

 <h2>letter_square</h2>
-  - Takes a number input and creates a square of letters.
+  - Takes a number input and creates a square of letters <be>
-  - Square of letters can range from 1 to 26 in width
+  - Square of letters can range from 1 to 26 in width <be>
-  - Input and printout via the console
+  - Input and printout via the console <be>